HoseokWon99/eth-indexer/README.md

 # eth-indexer

-A production-grade Ethereum event indexer that captures smart contract events and stores them in PostgreSQL for fast, structured querying.
+A production-grade Ethereum event indexer that captures smart contract events and stores them for fast, structured querying.
 Structured as a Go monorepo with three independent services and two shared libraries.

 ## Features